lukesterlee/review-session/README.md

 - Understanding the basic concepts of methods, class, objects.
 - Clear understanding of static and non-static.

-# Personality of this session

-We will focus on getting the concepts.

 # Time & Place